TheFaceCo/TOSOT-Aoraki-and-gree-Envo-ERV-controller/README.md

-# TOSOT-Aoraki and gree Envo ERV controller
+# TOSOT Aoraki and gree Envo ERV controller
 This is a control board for the ductless minisplit ERV manufactured by Gree and sold under the TOSOT brand on amazon et al. It uses an ESP32-S3 WROOM1 microcontroller.

 The ERV is provided with 12V from the minisplit (unknown if this is enabled by default) and accepts PWM speed control.
 12V is applied via the 2pin female header.
 I believe the OEM harness can be jammed onto this header.
+The ERV pulls about 10W at full speed.